nirmalkirola/Segment_Transparent_Objects/README.md

 # Segment_Transparent_Objects

+## Introduction

 Identify transparent objects in an image.

-This notebook is the implementation of the work done by [xieenze | Segment_Transparent_Objects](https://github.com/xieenze/Segment_Transparent_Objects)
+This repository is the implementation of the work done by [xieenze | Segment_Transparent_Objects](https://github.com/xieenze/Segment_Transparent_Objects).

+The original ECCV2020 paper behind this project [Segmenting Transparent Objects in the Wild](https://arxiv.org/abs/2003.13948).

-The link to the blog is : [Segmenting Transparent Objects in the Wild](https://xieenze.github.io/projects/TransLAB/TransLAB.html)
+The link to the blog is [Segmenting Transparent Objects in the Wild](https://xieenze.github.io/projects/TransLAB/TransLAB.html).

 There are some modifications to the original work:
    - The original code is executed through CLI.
 In this project, the code is modified so that it could run after importing the python file.